hajinasiri/Practice-Tiny-app-/README.md

 # ScreenShots
 - The first page user sees.
 There are login and registration options

 !["The chatty app page"](https://github.com/hajinasiri/Practice-Tiny-app-/blob/master/Doc/Screen%20Shot%202018-06-20%20at%204.40.44%20PM.png?raw=true)

 - Registration page

 !["The chatty app page"](https://github.com/hajinasiri/Practice-Tiny-app-/blob/master/Doc/Screen%20Shot%202018-06-20%20at%204.41.10%20PM.png?raw=true)

 - Login page

 !["The chatty app page"](https://github.com/hajinasiri/Practice-Tiny-app-/blob/master/Doc/Screen%20Shot%202018-06-20%20at%204.40.54%20PM.png?raw=true)

-- After user logs in, his page is blank and he can click on the link and start adding new url
+- After user logs in, his page is blank and he can click on the link and start adding new urls.

 !["The chatty app page"](https://github.com/hajinasiri/Practice-Tiny-app-/blob/master/Doc/Screen%20Shot%202018-06-20%20at%204.41.43%20PM.png?raw=true)

 - In this page user can enter a new url to get a shorturl

 !["The chatty app page"](https://github.com/hajinasiri/Practice-Tiny-app-/blob/master/Doc/Screen%20Shot%202018-06-20%20at%204.41.50%20PM.png?raw=true)

 - When the user adds a new url, the url and its shortcut show up on his page.
 Then he can delet it by clicking on Delete button or edit it by clicking on Edit link

 !["The chatty app page"](https://github.com/hajinasiri/Practice-Tiny-app-/blob/master/Doc/Screen%20Shot%202018-06-20%20at%204.42.08%20PM.png?raw=true)

-- In Edit page, user can edit the url he wanted to edit.
+- In Edit page, user can edit the url.

 !["The chatty app page"](https://github.com/hajinasiri/Practice-Tiny-app-/blob/master/Doc/Screen%20Shot%202018-06-20%20at%204.42.18%20PM.png?raw=true)